 - Swab out the ears until no gunk appears on the cotton ball.

-(If you’re looking for an alternative to using Apple Cider Vinegar to clean your dog’s ears click here.)
+(If you’re looking for an alternative to using Apple Cider Vinegar to clean your dog’s ears check out this great solution.)

 Even the healthiest, cleanest dog may at some point face the pesky problem of playing host to one or both of these critters.
 Fortunately, ACV can once again come to the rescue.